 90% of the ratio of account value to guaranteed value, determined in the aggregate for all contracts sharing the same product characteristics.

-Tables of factors for F, G, 0 and 1 values reflecting a 65% confidence interval and ignoring federal income tax are available from the NAIC.
-In calculating R( 0, 1 ) directly from the linear function provided above, the margin ratio W must be constrained to values greater than or equal to 0.2 and less than or equal to 0.6.
+Tables of factors for F, G, β1 and β2 values reflecting a 65% confidence interval and ignoring federal income tax are available from the NAIC.
+In calculating Rβ1,β2 directly from the linear function provided above, the margin ratio W must be constrained to values greater than or equal to 0.2 and less than or equal to 0.6.

 Interpolated values of F, G and R (calculated using the linear function described above) for all contracts having the same product characteristics and asset class shall be derived from the pre-calculated values using multi-point linear interpolation over the following four contract-level attributes: